-Most people prefer to self drive or self ride to Spiti Valley by their own car or own bike and some also prefer to self drive or self ride to Spiti Valley by hiring a bike or car.
-In any case, hired car/bike or personal car/bike, idea is to live the passion of driving or riding through one of the toughest and adventurous terrains accessible not only in India but world i.e. Hindustan – Tibet Highway.
+Most people prefer to self-drive or self-ride to Spiti Valley by their own car or own bike and some also prefer to self-drive or self-ride to Spiti Valley by renting a bike or car.
+In any case, hired car/bike or personal car/bike, the idea is to live the passion of driving or riding through one of the toughest and adventurous terrains accessible not only in India but world i.e. Hindustan – Tibet Highway.

-Basic toolkit, screw driver set, small hammer, puncture repair kit, iron rod, two or three “2 ltr” empty bottles of pepsi / coke / limca etc to carry extra petrol or diesel (jerry cans will leak, cold drink bottles do not leak), funnel, towing rope, spare tube (must for bikes), elfy or fevi quick (2-3 sachets), jump start cables/wires, M-seal to prevent leakage etc. were among the few things which I carried along on my trip to Ladakh or Spiti Valley.
+Basic toolkit, screwdriver set, small hammer, puncture repair kit, iron rod, two or three “2 ltr” empty bottles of Pepsi / Coke / Limca etc to carry extra petrol or diesel (jerry cans will leak, cold drink bottles do not leak), funnel, towing rope, spare tube (must for bikes), Elfy or Fevi quick (2-3 sachets), jump start cables/wires, car inverter, M-seal to prevent leakage etc. were among the few things which I carry along on my trip to Ladakh or Spiti Valley.

 Hiring a Private Taxi | Taxi Number or Private Number

 Better confirm from the driver if he has done the route over Spiti Valley and when was the last time he did go on that route.
-Many a times, drivers from Shimla are good but sometimes they are majorly bogged onto local routes which are in no comparison to the roads of Trans Himalayas.
+Many times, drivers from Shimla are good but sometimes they are majorly bogged onto local routes in Himachal Pradesh which are in no comparison to the roads of Trans-Himalayas.
 So, confirm twice before fixing a deal.
 Hence, it is best to travel to Shimla and rent a taxi from a known driver who has been to Spiti Valley routes.

-I do not have much idea about fare, as soon as I get that, I will update it in this section but regarding timings there is one bus that starts from Chandigarh at 5.45 PM and reach Reckong Peo in the morning by 8 AM.
+I do not have much idea about the fare, as soon as I get that, I will update it in this section but regarding the timings there is one bus that starts from Chandigarh at 5.45 PM and reach Reckong Peo in the morning by 8 AM.
 Then, there is one bus that leaves Reckong Peo at 7 AM for Kaza by which you can go to Kaza or get down at Tabo which reaches Tabo around 3 PM.